 1. Bottled water

-Get an under sink filter or a pitcher with a filter.
-It’s a fraction of cost compared to bottled water.
+Get an under-sink filter or a pitcher with a filter.
+It’s a fraction of the cost compared to bottled water.
 Get and use reusable water bottles.
 So many plastic bottles aren’t recycled and wasted.
-This is one of the most effective items you can save on and make a great impact on environment.
-Here is the benefits of drinking water.
+This is one of the most effective items you can save on and make a great impact on the environment.
+Here are the benefits of drinking water.

 2. Canned beans

 Brew coffee at home.
-It’s so much cheaper and taste even better.
+It’s so much cheaper and tastes even better.
 If you don’t want that, cut the coffee shop visit once a week or buy from a shop that gives you a discount for bringing your own cup.
-Small things add up especially if you go to Starbucks 3 times a week.
+Small things add up, especially if you go to Starbucks 3 times a week.